Marco Bezzecchi

-Marco Bezzecchi (born 12 November 1998) is an Italian Grand Prix motorcycle racer, competing for Aprilia Racing in the 2025 MotoGP World Championship.
+Marco Bezzecchi (born 12 November 1998) is an Italian Grand Prix motorcycle racer who competes in the 2026 MotoGP World Championship for Aprilia Racing.
+He made his 2022 MotoGP debut with the VR46 Racing Team and achieved his first-ever victory in the premier-class at the 2023 Argentine motorcycle Grand Prix.
+Bezzecchi is a member of the VR46 Riders Academy, a motorcycle development program spearheaded by Valentino Rossi.

+Bezzecchi was selected as the 2022 MotoGP Rookie of the Year and has achieved nine premier-class victories.
+In 2025, he joined the Aprilia Racing factory team, with whom he won his first race for the team at the 2025 British Grand Prix.
+Bezzecchi is contracted to remain at Aprilia until at least the end of the 2028 season.

 Career

 Junior career

-Bezzecchi won the Italian Moto3 championship in 2015, and also made his debut in the 2015 FIM CEV Moto3 Junior World Championship that season.
-He ended the year 16th in the standings, with 29 points, finishing in the top-10 on three occasions.
-The 2016 FIM CEV Moto3 Junior World Championship was very similar for him, finishing in the top-10 three times, this time scoring 31 points, enough for 18th in the standings.
+Bezzecchi won the Italian Moto3 championship in 2015, and made his debut in the 2015 FIM CEV Moto3 Junior World Championship that season.
+He ended the year 16th in the standings, with 29 points, finishing in the top-ten on three occasions.
+The 2016 FIM CEV Moto3 Junior World Championship was very similar for him, finishing in the top-ten three times, this time scoring 31 points, enough for 18th in the standings.

 Moto3 World Championship

 Bezzecchi made his debut in the 2015 Moto3 World Championship, with two wild-card appearances, finishing 26th in Qatar, and retiring in his home Grand Prix of Italy.

 Mahindra Racing (2016)

-In the 2016 season, Bezzecchi again competed in two races, retiring in Austria and finishing 24th in Great Britain.
+In the 2016 season, Bezzecchi again competed in two races, retiring in Austria and finishing 24th at the British Grand Prix.
+On January 21, 2016, Bezzecchi officially joined the VR46 Riders Academy, an Italian training program for young riders founded in 2013 by Valentino Rossi.